Nick-Zhang1996/BuzzRacer/README.md

   * Servo PWM goes from 60 (right) to 150 (left)
   * Pin 3 connected to ESC, Pin 5 connected to Serivo

+## Setting up a new car
+This is very incomplete for now.
+"""
+1) Setup Arduino software on the car.
+2) apt-get packages: ros-kinetic-rosserial-arduino ros-kinetic-rosserial and many more
+3) rosrun rosserial_arduino make_libraries.py ~/Arduino/libraries assuming Arduino's folder is in home
+"""